Parm Gill: 2015 election

 Gill lost to Liberal candidate Ruby Sahota.

 Provincial politics

 On October 29, 2016, Gill announced that he would seek the Progressive Conservative Party of Ontario nomination in Milton for the 42nd Ontario general election.
 On June 18, 2017, he won the nomination.
-In June 2017, then Progressive Conservative leader Patrick Brown said that Gill's position on gay rights had shifted, and he was now "100 per cent" in favour of gay rights.
+In June 2017, then Progressive Conservative leader Patrick Brown stated that Gill's position on gay rights had shifted, and he was now "100 per cent" in favour of gay rights after comments stating that Gill said that he became involved in politics due to his opposition to legalizing same-sex marriage were uncovered.

 On June 7, 2018 Gill won the Ontario general election in the riding of Milton as a member of the Progressive Conservatives.
+In 2021, he was appointed the Ontario Minister for Citizenship and Multiculturalism from 2021 to 2022, when he became the Minister of Red Tape Reduction.
+Gill officially resigned as MPP on February 16, 2024.
+The provincial by-election to replace him was held on May 2, 2024.
+The seat was retained by the Progressive Conservatives.